Koumokuyou/NUMTs/README.md

-This track shows Nuclear mitochondrial genome segments in the human genome(Assembly GRCh38.p14).
+This track shows Nuclear mitochondrial DNA segments in the human genome(Assembly GRCh38.p14).
 It shows alignments of the nuclear genome to the mitochondrial genome.

 **Notice**: Alignments reference to incompletely assembled or unmapped chromosome locations are omitted in this track.